Irene Chang: 2016 Sarawak State Election

 Chang won with a majority of 4,497 votes against Barisan Nasional (BN) candidate Chieng Buong Toon and State Reform Party (STAR) candidate Moh Hiong King.
 She garnered 11,392 votes as compared to Chieng Buong Toon's 6,895 votes and Moh Hiong King's 374 votes.
 She successfully retained Bukit Assek for DAP.

 Political Tenure: 2016-2021

 Sarawak Consultative Committee on MA63

 Despite being from the opposition party, Chang was among the committee members in the Sarawak Consultative Committee which was established to serve as a vehicle to assist Chief Minister Datuk Patinggi Abang Johari and to advise the August House on fighting for Sarawak's rights as enshrined in the MA63.
-The establishment of this Committee was as a response to the formation of the MA63 Steering Committee chaired by Prime Minister Tun Dr. Mahathir Mohamad on 5 September, 2018.
-The Consultative Committee was formed under Standing Order 89 of the Standing Orders of the DUN and Article 24(1) of the Sarawak State Constitution through a motion dated on 6 November, 2018.
+The establishment of this Committee was as a response to the formation of the MA63 Steering Committee chaired by Prime Minister Mahathir Mohamad on 5 September 2018.
+The Consultative Committee was formed under Standing Order 89 of the Standing Orders of the DUN and Article 24(1) of the Sarawak State Constitution through a motion dated on 6 November 2018.